emberjs/rfcs/text/0625-helper-managers.md

 types of behavior and APIs, compared to the alternative of using mixins and lifecycle hooks to manage them.
 Its benefits include:

 1. Behavior can be _self-contained_.
-Some APIs need to run at multiple points in based on a component's lifecycle, such as for a plugin that needs to be setup on initialization and torn down upon destruction.
+Some APIs need to run at multiple points in time based on a component's lifecycle, such as for a plugin that needs to be setup on initialization and torn down upon destruction.
 Using lifecycle hooks for this forces users to split their API across multiple touch points in a